A Complete Guidelines Explaining Goods and Services Tax

 Part 1: Dual Model

-- Although it is proposed to be a uniform model for all India but it will have different model specified for states and center.
-They will be identified as State GST (SGST) and Central GST (CGST).
+- Although it is a uniform model for all of India, it has separate components specified for the states and the centre.
+These are identified as State GST (SGST) and Central GST (CGST).

-- These different models will share the same definition of a taxable event and taxable person, chargeability, measure of levied tax, valuation provisions, the basis of classification etc.
+- These components share the same definition of a taxable event and taxable person, chargeability, measure of levied tax, valuation provisions, the basis of classification etc.

-- The SGST will be collected by state Government and CGST will be collected by Central Government.
+- The SGST is collected by the state government and CGST is collected by the central government.

-- This model will maintain the constitutional requirement of Fiscal federalism for the states and center as it is defined for federal India.
+- This model maintains the constitutional requirement of fiscal federalism for the states and centre as it is defined for federal India.

 Part 2: Single Integrated Comprehensive indirect tax:

-- Many of the current indirect taxation systems will be subsumed under this integrated taxation system called Goods and Services Tax.
+- Most of the pre-2017 indirect taxes were subsumed under this integrated taxation system called Goods and Services Tax.

 -